Skip to content

 Current fund roles

-• AVUV provides U.S. small-cap value exposure using a quality-aware screening methodology.
+• AVUV provides U.S. small-cap value exposure using a quality-aware methodology.

-• QQQM provides concentrated exposure to large U.S. technology and growth companies.
+• QQQM provides concentrated exposure to large U.S. technology and growth leadership.

-• MTUM provides systematic momentum exposure, allowing allocations to shift as leadership trends evolve.
+• MTUM provides systematic momentum exposure, allowing the sleeve to adapt as leadership trends evolve.

 • RSP provides equal-weighted exposure to the S&P 500, reducing dependence on cap-weighted concentration.

-• SOXQ / XSD provide semiconductor industry exposure, increasing sensitivity to global technology investment cycles.
+• SOXQ / XSD provide semiconductor exposure, increasing sensitivity to global technology and capital-spending cycles while reducing dependence on a single index construction.

 ARC is presented as a reference implementation of the Portfolio Engineers framework’s long-horizon core allocation.
-It reflects the current research view on how diversified factor exposures, global breadth, and a light macro overlay can be combined within a coherent structure.
+It reflects the current research view on how US Equity Blend, International Equities, and Macro Convexity can be combined inside a coherent structure that remains investable across changing market conditions.

 If the underlying evidence or research conclusions evolve, the framework and its implementations may evolve as well.